TypeCellOS/BlockNote/packages/website/docs/docs/block-types.md

       />
       <InlineContent />
     </div>
-  )
+  ),
 });
 ```

 #### `type`

-This is the simplest field in a `BlockConfig`, and just defines the name of the block, in this case, `image`.
+Defines the name of the block, in this case, `image`.

 #### `propSchema`